Reading fictional books (also called novels) is one of the best and cheapest ways to improve your English.

 The big problem is knowing which books to read.
 But before I advise you how to select the right books for your level, let's look at why reading in English will improve your level.

-Although reading in English will help you to learn new vocabulary and expression, it will also help you to remember vocabulary and grammatical structures that you have already learnt.
+Although reading in English will help you to learn new vocabulary and expressions, it will also help you to remember vocabulary and grammatical structures that you have already learnt.
 Like with learning to play the guitar, the best way to improve your English is through practice and repetition.

 Reading books in English also helps you to practise using the context of a sentence to guess the meaning of words and expressions that you don't know.
 Using context to guess meaning is fundamental for both mastering English and remembering new vocabulary.